luckyjack3003/myfoodz/README.md

    * Finish the rest pages developing
    * Add unit testing cases
    * Using sass to replace css
-   * Module to make the codes more reusable , maintainable and cleaner
+   * Refactoring to make the codes more reusable , maintainable and cleaner

 ## How to run
- * download the backend project from the link
+ * download the backend project from the link https://github.com/luckyjack3003/myfoodzapi.git

  * git clone https://github.com/luckyjack3003/myfoodz.git
  * npm install